mubin86/virtual-classroom/Readme.md

 # **Virtual Classroom Project**

 - To run the project successfully, first of all we need to put the environment variable properly in the config.env file.
 Here, for the database connection we have to give any Mongodb Atlas credentials.
 For the Email sending, we need a Sendgrid Api Key and the Sendgrid account holders Email.
-After putting all the info, we can start our project by running the command npm start.
+After putting all the info, we can start our project by running the command ```npm start```

 ```
 MONGO_USER=